rocketseat-education/bootcamp-gostack-desafios/desafio-conceitos-nodejs/README.en.md

 In each test, you have a brief description of what your application must do in order for the test suits pass.

-If you have questions about what the tests are, and how to interpret them, take a look at ** [our FAQ] (https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq- challenges). **
+If you have questions about what the tests are, and how to interpret them, take a look at **[our FAQ](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq- challenges).**

 For this challenge we have the following tests: